How Do I?

 You can claim your winnings at any time within one (1) year of the draw date; however, there is a mandatory five (5) business day waiting period before you will receive your check.

-If I win a Megabucks, Powerball, Lotto America or Mega Millions jackpot, what are my choices to claim the grand prize?
+If I win a Megabucks, Powerball, Lotto America, Lucky For Life or Mega Millions jackpot, what are my choices to claim the grand prize?

 I got an email or telephone call saying that I won the lottery.
 Is this legitimate?